rv-mkroh/rv-security-training/docs/for_everyone/physical-security.md

 <input type="checkbox" id="110" /><label for="110">![110](../slides/for_everyone/for_everyone.110.jpeg)</label>
 _104. Ask Questions._

-If you see something suspicious, ask questions.
+If you see something, say something!
 But be polite, don't shove someone up against the wall shouting "Who do you work for!!?!?!", this isn't a movie.
 If someone is wandering around looking lost, ask them where they're heading.
 It's likely just a new employee.
+And if you are uncomfortable speaking to them directly, at the very least let the security guards know what's going on.

-If someone you don't recognize is sitting at your friend's desk using their laptop though, that's something you probably want to let the security team know about pretty quickly.
+For example, if someone you don't recognize is sitting at your friend's desk using their laptop, that's something you probably want to let the security team know about pretty quickly.
 Speaking of which...

 ---